-Unit VIII – Growing Pains & The Age of Invention – This unit enables us to see how these new systems contain flaws that require significant work in order to survive.
-Even as governments struggle to control their newly-formed nations, inventors radically change the world in other ways.
+Unit VIII – Growing Pains & The Age of Invention – This unit enables us to see how these new systems contained flaws that required significant effort in order to survive.
+Even as governments struggled to control their newly-formed nations, inventors radically change the world in other ways.

-{SS: GUS, 5, 21g}
+{SS: GUS, 5, 21g} [Chapters 24, 25, and 26]

-Resources

-The text

-Notes

-Movies

-Maps
+Resources:

+The text is World History & Geography by McGraw Hill.
+I requested enough copies for each student to have one to take home, as well as a desk copy for at school.
+The text also comes with an on-line copy and activities that will be used at my discretion.
+Once the student accounts are made available, we will determine which activities and test reviews will be most useful.

+In addition, I have numerous personal activities, maps, and resources created over 30 years of having taught other iterations of the course.
+We may also utilize some movie clips if they prove to be accurate and instructive.

-GUS Questions – In order to meet the State Standards, students should be able to ask and answer each of the following questions throughout each unit: (where X is whatever culture we are exploring)
+GUS Questions – In order to meet the State Standards, students should be able to ask and answer each of the following questions throughout each unit: (where X is whatever culture we are exploring) Students will have a “GUS Questions Worksheet” for each Unit.

 What is it like to be a citizen of X?